186th Airlift Squadron: Montana Air National Guard

 This meant a serious leap in performance and capability of this squadron in their defensive role.
 This situation was maintained up until 2001 when the squadron started receiving more modern F-16C block 30 aircraft with a large intake.
 This conversion replaced the air defense mission with one of general purpose/air-to-ground as part of the Expeditionary Aerospace Force.

 With the conversion, unit members felt it was time to consider a change in the aircraft tail markings.
 The most notable change included the 186th Fighter Squadron's nickname of "Vigilantes".
 The nickname by the pilots of the 186th is intended to honor the first men in the Montana Territory who organized for the safety and welfare of the people.

 The squadron once again found itself on alert status after the terrorism attacks in New York City and Washington, D.C.
 Base personnel implemented the necessary procedures to establish a secure environment while maintaining a 24-hour alert status for aircraft.
 Throughout 2002, hundreds of unit personnel were activated and deployed to multiple locations in support of Operation Enduring Freedom and the world.

-As a result of the 2005 BRAC decisions, the unit converted to the F-15C/D during 2008 and revert to an all-air defense unit.
+As a result of the 2005 BRAC decisions, the unit converted to the F-15C/D during 2008 and reverted to an all-air defense unit.
 In early December 2007 the first F-16 left Great Falls being transferred to the 158th Fighter Wing, Vermont ANG.
 By the summer of 2008, eighteen F-15C Eagles had been transferred from the 131st Fighter Wing at St. Louis due to its conversion to the 131st Bomb Wing, flying the B-2 stealth bomber.

 As a result of the 2010 Total Force Structure Change, the F-15s of the 120th Fighter Wing were transferred to the 144th Fighter Wing of the California Air National Guard and C-130s of the 19th Airlift Wing from Little Rock AFB, Arkansas were transferred to Great Falls.
 As a result, the 186th Fighter Squadron was rechristened as the 186th Airlift Squadron.